ATBGames/Privacy-Policy/index.md

 Children
 Use of the App is limited to users aged 13 years and above, except in European Economic Area, where the App is limited to users aged 16 years and above.
 If you are accepting this Privacy Policy and using the App, you warrant you are 13 (or 16, depends what is applicable) or more years old.

-If you have additional questions about ATB Games privacy practices related to children under the applicable minimum age, please contact us at ATBGames@outlook.de.
+If you have additional questions about ATB Games privacy practices related to children under the applicable minimum age, please contact us at atbgames@outlook.de.

 Transfer to third countries
 In connection with the processing, we will in certain circumstances transfer your personal data to recipients outside the EEU.